ohshitgorillas/ReducedReachKBLayer/README.md

 - ⌃: Control
 - ⇧: Shift
 - ↵: Enter/Return
-- ⎋: Escape
 - ⌫: Backspace
 - ⌦: Delete (forward delete)
 - ⊞: Super/Win key

-Letter and number keys are referred to in `code` form, i.e. the the key immediately to the right of Tab is denoted `q`.
+Letter and number keys are referred to in `code` form, i.e. the the key immediately to the right of Tab is `q`.
 Symbol keys are denoted with their primary character followed by the shifted character in single quotes, i.e. the key to the left of ⌫ on a US English ANSI layout is `=+`.

 The Caps Lock key is denoted ⇪.